 Essentially, BentoBox acts as a token vault – users can deposit and lock supported tokens.
 With smart contract integration to a number of third-party dApps, the platform can algorithmically determine the best yield farming strategies with the least number of transactions and gas fees.
 In short, the advantage of Sushiswap's BentoBox is paying less gas fees to use DeFi earning protocols.
 Best of all, tokens locked in the smart contract will automatically accrue interest on top of interacting with other applications.

 Moreover, the SushiSwap platform allows DeFi traders to borrow and lend from a huge range of trading pairs.
 If enough collateral is provided, traders can leverage their borrowing power by up to 2x.
 While this is substantially lower than other DeFi margin trading opportunities, SushiSwap is a powerful DEX to swap, earn, earn yield, lend, borrow and leverage all on one decentralized platform.
+To learn more about the DEX, read our full review on SushiSwap.

 There are 217 decentralized exchanges at the time of writing which has their own unique pros and cons.
 Choosing the right one can be a challenge given the wide selection and recent uncertainty around a number of platforms' security.
 When looking for the best crypto DEX to use, the following aspects should be considered:

 - Security.
 The safety of funds should be the first assessment made when choosing a decentralized exchange.
-DEXs can be prone to hacks – much more so than most popular centralized options.
-In addition, DeFi developers often remain anonymous, making it difficult to research their background and ensure they aren’t attempting a scam.
+DEXs can be prone to DeFi hacks – much more so than most popular centralized options.
+In addition, DeFi developers often remain anonymous, making it difficult to research their background and ensure they aren’t attempting a crypto scam.
 Generally, most of the popular DEXs are legitimate platforms and will be safer to use than lower-volume alternatives.
 It’s always worth finding out if the DEX has ever experienced a hack or exploit in the past to gauge its security measures, although, in reality, every decentralized platform is at risk of a hacking event.
-Reading customer reviews can be another great way to understand more about the risk factor of using various decentralized exchanges.
+Reading customer reviews can be another great way to understand more about the risk factors of using various decentralized exchanges.

 - Supported cryptocurrencies - It is becoming more common for decentralized exchanges to be “multi-chain”, meaning they support coins and tokens from a variety of blockchains.
 However, this is not always the case.
 Users wishing to trade Ethereum assets, for example, will want to avoid DEXs that only support Solana ecosystem tokens.